Content Ops

 Let’s review a couple of business cases based on real-world situations that you might use to put a little more weight behind your argument and make a convincing case to stakeholders.

-Content Deliverability Enhances SaaS Documentation
+Pitching Content Delivery for SaaS Documentation

 You’re a project management software-as-a-service (SaaS) company with frequent version releases.
 You have a small team that needs to stay on top of documentation updates and make sure that new documentation is always available and outdated documentation isn't.